 [ Home ] | [ Access ] | [ Logs ] | [ News and Updates ] | [ Rules: ( Quick ) ( Full ) ] | [ Script Tests ] | [ Sound Files ] | [ Statistics ] | [ Works Cited ]

 This page repeats and expands the rules and looks overwhelming.
 Players that follow the prompts will do fine.
-The purposes of this page are to explain all the rules, but it's not possible to create a rule for every situation, and the other purpose is to resolve conflicts before they start.
+The purposes of this page are to explain all the rules and resolve conflicts before they start.
+However, it's not possible to create a rule for every situation, but this page certainly tries.
 This is a live game.
 Anything can happen.

 In an attempt to get players to come and on time, subscribers to the notification mailing list get three completely random questions approximately two nights before a game.
 Players have until the game's start to rack their brains for the correct answers, especially by looking them up.
 Do not submit answers to the questions until game time.
 They will not count.